pcardotatgit/XDR_Workflows_and_Stuffs/5-Trigger_your_workflow_from_the_ribbon/readme.md

-# Trigger You SecureX Workflow from the Ribbon
+# Trigger Your SecureX Workflow from the Ribbon

 This section is about how to trigger Your workflow from the SecureX Ribbon or the from Pivot Menu.